VOA

 - Add documentation examples on

-function - [breaking] Rename
+voa verifyandverifyfunction - [breaking] Rename

-- (README) Add examples for
+Technology::OpenPGPtoTechnology::Openpgp - (README) Add examples for

-voa list
+voa listandsearch_verifiers

 [0.1.0] - 2025-09-24